RedisLabs/redislabs-docs/content/rc/subscriptions/active-active-redis.md

 ---

-When you create a new subscription on Redis Cloud, you configure your subscription with Active-Active Redis under the Advanced options tab.
+When you create a new subscription on Redis Cloud, you can enable **Active-Active Redis** under the **Advanced** options tab.
 Redis Enterprise Active-Active databases provide better scalability, performance, and availability than standalone databases.
-Active-Active databases use geo-distribution, multiple active proxies, conflict resolution, and automatic failover to provide you with a more durable and scalable database.

 Redis Enterprise Active-Active geo-replication distributes your replicated data across multiple nodes and availability zones.
 This increases the durability of your database by reducing the likelihood of data or availability loss.